NokkTsang/CUHK_CSCI3170_project/README.md

 ## Methods of Compilation and Execution
 - Connect to cuhk cse vpn.
 - Compile the java project.
-- Excute Main.java in the project.
+- Execute Main.java in the project.
 - Follow the instructions of the system for excution.